nachocarracedo/my_twitter/README.md

 * What are the most common words used?
 * What about hashtags?
 * What kind of tweets are there?
 * Sentiment analysis (logistic regression) of tweets (neutral tweets count as positive).
-This is basically to know how much negativity you are ingesting each day :)
+Training set from http://thinknook.com/twitter-sentiment-analysis-training-corpus-dataset-2012-09-22/

 The goal is to present all this information through visualizations.